greg-md/php-dependency-injection/README.md

 $foo = $ioc->get('foo');
 ```

-We can throw an exception if you want a parameter to be required in the IoC Container using the `expect` method.
+The next example will throw an exception if parameter is not injected in the IoC Container.

 ```php
 $foo = $ioc->expect('foo');
 ```

-### Load class dependencies using IoC Container
+### Load

 In a real application to take advantage of what's best from Dependency Injection technique,
 you may want to instantiate objects with dependencies from the IoC Container without defining them manually.